Two years later in 2018, that number had grown to more than 2.2 million. With no slowdown in sight.

 Every day, local, national and global media platforms are seeking stories.
 It’s all about CONTENT.
 It’s all about proving to the media you have a story, you have the background, you have the chops, and you have the material they can use to tell the story.
 Without it, you are often dismissed to the electronic dust bin of the news cycle.

-By the end of 2018, video will comprise more than 80% of what is uploaded as content to websites.
+By the end of 2018, video comprised more than 80% of what is uploaded as content to websites.
 Where once there was just a newspaper, there is now a website fighting for video content.
 Desperate for podcast material.
 Tossing aside written releases.
 There is social media reaching targeted thousands or millions with the right content.
 There are emerging sites every day that are micro-targeting their audience, and in that audience are corporate donors and people wanting to be involved in a cause.

 NGO’s and non-profit organizations face uphill battles all the time.
 And in today’s media driven world, they are also facing huge skepticism by the media as to their message.
 That’s because NGO’s need to rethink their strategy and dedicate themselves to delivering a message, a story line, that the media can not pass up.